 “I went to see Dr. Buck after suffering from migraines with no real answers.
 I was diagnosed with sleep apnea.
 I had no idea and it had never even been discussed with me before.
 I am now wearing my device nightly and I have never felt better.
-I owe Dr. Buck and Jill so much for guiding me through the entire process!
+I owe Dr. Buck so much for guiding me through the entire process!
 They are lifesavers!”

 Dr. Buck has been practicing dentistry for 15 years now, and that experience has shown him just how important the connection between the body and mouth is, as well as the vital role dentists can play in treating sleep apnea for good.
 Today, he has attended extensive specialty training in dental sleep medicine from the Metz Sleep Centers, Ohio State Medical Symposium, and other prestigious organizations in order to hone his skills and ensure the best possible outcomes for his patients.
 He looks forward to helping you have a truly restful night’s sleep at last.